llafuente/argumentify/README.md

 // This is the falafel callaback that transform your code argumentify.falafel;

+// return the array with default String check (typeof) argumentify.check.String();

-// return the array with default Number check argumentify.check.Number();
+// return the array with default Number check (typeof, !isNaN) argumentify.check.Number();

-// return the array with default Boolean check argumentify.check.Boolean();
+// return the array with default Boolean check (typeof) argumentify.check.Boolean();

-// return the array with default Array check argumentify.check.Array();
+// return the array with default Array check (Array.isArray) argumentify.check.Array();

-// return the array with default Object check argumentify.check.Object();
+// return the array with default Object check (typeof, !Array.isArray) argumentify.check.Object();

-// return the array with default Function check argumentify.check.Function();
+// return the array with default Function check (typeof) argumentify.check.Function();

-// return the array with default fixed size array of numbers check ArrayOfNumbers(n);
+// return the array with default fixed size array of numbers check (...)
+ArrayOfNumbers(n);

-// return the array with default fixed size 2 levels array of numbers check MultiArrayOfNumbers(n, m)
+// return the array with default fixed size 2 levels array of numbers check (...)
+MultiArrayOfNumbers(n, m)

 ```